This page provides information on the Color Corrections dialog in the V-Ray Frame Buffer.

 |Snap to grid||Toggle snapping to the curve grid.
 When enabled, moving points snaps them to the grid nodes.|

-Note: Some approximations are performed on .acv files, as the curves in the .acv files are described by a different mathematical formula.
+Note that when working with .acv files, some approximations are performed, as the curves in the .acv files are described by a different mathematical formula.

-This section loads an image and uses it as a background for your rendering.
+Loads an image to use as a background for your rendering.

-Load – Loads a file to be used as a background.
+Load – Select a file that is going to be used as a background

-This correction remaps the image colors based on an IRIDAS .cube LUT (Look-Up Table) file.
+This correction allows you to remap the image colors based on an IRIDAS .cube LUT (Look-Up Table) file.
 This is a display correction that is only applied when the image is viewed in the frame buffer.
 It is not applied when the image is saved to a file.

-This correction applies display color corrections from an .ocio color profile to the image colors.
-When this correction is enabled and no specific .ocio profile is specified, it will attempt to read the OCIO environment variable and apply the profile specified in it.
+Applies display color corrections from an .ocio color profile to the image colors.
+When enabled and no specific .ocio profile is specified, it will attempt to read the OCIO environment variable and apply the profile specified in it.
 This is a display correction that is only applied when the image is viewed in the frame buffer.
 It is not applied when the image is saved to a file.

-Input color space – Specifies the input color space for the image; normally this is a linear color space as V-Ray internally works in that space.
+Input color space – Choose the input color space for the image; normally this is a linear color space as V-Ray internally works in that space.

-Display device – Specifies the device on which the VFB with the image is displayed.
+Display device – Choose the device on which the VFB with the image is displayed.

-This correction applies an ICC profile to the image so that it matches (i.e. the appearance of the image in Adobe Photoshop).
+Applies an ICC profile to the image so that it matches f.e. the appearance of the image in Adobe PhotoShop.
 This is a display correction that is only applied when the image is viewed in the frame buffer.
 It is not applied when the image is saved to a file.

 This correction can be controlled with environment variables.
-Setting the VRAY_VFB_ICC_FILE variable specifies an ICC profile.
+Setting the VRAY_VFB_ICC_FILE allows to automatically specify an ICC profile.